 In 2015 the club held the first running of Beat the Barge, started early morning club runs and launched the Zero to Hero programme taking a group of non runners on a journey to run the Milton Keynes marathon.

 For 2016 we launched our own Festival of running weekend, the Monday night club runs moved to the Decathlon store and we started a number of activities working with others, including, beginners groups for Mercedes and Santander, new run for the Canals and Rivers Trust.
+The club was promoted to division 1 of the Chiltern League Cross Country.

 The aims and objectives of the club are: